 Now I’m using better HD versions that are cleaner and don’t include that intrusive time stamp.
 Since I want to replace all of those lower quality screencaps, I have to go back to my old ones and make sure I’m pinpointing the same shots.
 I mentioned in my initial comparison that I was baffled to hell because it seemed like 4Kids purposely redrew and reanimated this scene of Shirogane in order to simply change his clothes.

 Allow me to explain; Shirogane shows up because he’s worried about Ichigo fighting while she’s sick.
 He does the same in the dub, but, like I said, he’s wearing different clothes.
-Sub-wise, he was wearing another of his fairly regular outfits, with a white vest and purple pants.
+Original-wise, he was wearing another of his fairly regular outfits, with a white vest and purple pants.
 Dub-wise, he’s wearing the clothes he most normally wears, the black vest with the white pants.

 Shirogane was wearing the dubbed outfit (his regular clothes) when he was seen with Aoyama earlier.
 Since we can assume he was going to visit Ichigo and a day hasn’t gone by, it seems weird that Shirogane would show up to the fight wearing a different outfit.